Potentilla Reptans: Growing and Care Guide Essentials

 Growing from Seed vs. Young Nursery Plants

 It’s easy to grow Potentilla reptans from seed or young plants.
-Buying a nursery plant will take less time and guarantee the variety you’re after.
+Buying a nursery plant will take less time and guarantee your desired variety.

-That’s because Potentillas are often hybrids, so seeds may end up growing a different variety than the one you intended to plant.
+Potentillas are often hybrids, so seeds may grow a different variety than the one you intended to plant.
 With that said, harvesting seeds is a more cost-effective approach to growing this species.

 What to Do Before Planting

-Before planting Creeping Cinquefoil, make sure to pick a spot where it can’t take over and harm other plants.
-Know that this plant can grow aggressively and is tricky to remove once established.
+Before planting Creeping Cinquefoil, pick a spot where it can’t take over and harm other plants.
+This plant can grow aggressively and is tricky to remove once established.

-If you decide to plant this species, you’ll need to have the right tools.
+If you decide to plant this species, you must have the right tools.
 Gather the necessary materials listed in the Essential Tools section below.

 What’s the Best Soil?